 “I always prequalify signers,” she said.
 “When I’m talking to family members, I want to make sure the signer is mentally able to sign.
 I ask if they are heavily medicated, if they have Alzheimer’s or dementia, or if there are any physical disabilities where we need to take a little more time.
 It cuts down on a lot of confusion and hassle at the signing.”

-Still, there are times when you show up for an appointment and the signer is not in a condition to proceed, which can cause frustration for the family as well as a signer.
+Still, there are times when you show up for an appointment and the signer is not in a condition to proceed, which can cause frustration for the family as well as the signer.

 “It’s difficult, but you have to explain that you can’t notarize somebody’s signature on a legal document if they don’t understand what they’re signing,” said Carol Graves, a California mobile Notary who works on health care directives for clients in San Mateo and Northern Santa Clara Counties.
 “They have to understand what they’re signing, and they have to be coherent.”

-Despite this challenge, Notaries can still make this a positive experience for their client by doing what they can to create a good rapport with their sick loved one.
+Despite this challenge, Notaries can still make this a positive experience for their client by creating a good rapport with their sick loved one.
 Christiansen says that she will chat with the person after attempting to do an unsuccessful signing so there are no hard feelings when she leaves.

 Notarizing at jails and prisons